 The installation at Spokane is an RC and vehicle maintenance instruction site located at 1629 Rebecca Street, in the City of Spokane, Spokane County.
 The site consists of 6.02 acres, and 2.55 acres are surveyable.
-There are four buildings within the site and none approaching 50 years of age.
-A reconnaissance archaeological survey was completed in 2005 (E2M 2005a) and determined to have a low risk for archaeological resources.
-An updated archaeological survey is recommended to meet Section 110 requirements.
+There are four buildings within the site, all constructed in 2006.
+A reconnaissance archaeological survey was completed in 2005 (E2M 2005a) and the site was determined to have a low risk for archaeological resources.
+An updated archaeological survey is needed to meet Section 110 requirements.